AmaMpondomise: Language

 Colonists wrongly identified Mpondomise as Xhosa.
 Some colonists later identified Mpondomise as a dialect of Xhosa.
-Consequently, amaMpondomise people had to learn and speak Xhosa fluently to conduct business.
+Consequently, ama-Mpondomise people had to learn and speak Xhosa fluently to conduct business.
 Contemporarily, Mpondomise people speak Xhosa as a home language or as a second language in order to conduct business since Mpondomise is not recognised as an official language of the Republic of South Africa.
 There is a minority, comprising mostly older people, who speak the language.
 They are concentrated in the far eastern part of the Eastern Cape, primarily in the OR Tambo District Municipality, in the Tsolo and Qumbu villages where the great house and right-hand house reside, respectively.
-Other languages similar to Mpondomise include Swati, Ndebele and the various Tekela languages of nations such as amaMpondo, AmaHlubi and AmaZizi.
+Other languages similar to Mpondomise include Swati, Ndebele and the various Tekela languages of nations such as ama-Mpondo, Ama-Hlubi and Ama-Zizi.

-Amampondomise are learning Xhosa at schools and are required to select Xhosa as their preferred language on official documents such as government forms.
+Ama-mpondomise are learning Xhosa at schools and are required to select Xhosa as their preferred language on official documents such as government forms.
 Consequently, they are slowly losing their language.
-This is also evident in that amaMpondomise linguistically identify themselves with their cousins, amaXhosa, as Xhosa speaking people; while retaining a separate ethnic identity as amaMpondomise.
+This is also evident in that ama-Mpondomise linguistically identify themselves with their cousins, ama-Xhosa, as Xhosa speaking people; while retaining a separate ethnic identity as ama-Mpondomise.

 Mpondomise clans and tributary clans

 The Mpondomise people comprise various clans.
 First are clans that arise out of the many houses of the kings.
-Second are clans of the older AbaMbo nation from which Mpondomise was born out.
-Therefore clan names are indicative of people's ancestors (or dynasties and cadet branches).
+Second are clans of the older Aba-Mbo nation from which Mpondomise was born out.
+Therefore, clan names are indicative of people's ancestors (or dynasties and cadet branches).
 Third, there are clans or ethnic groups who have immigrated to the kingdom of the Mpondomise and now pay tribute to the Mpondomise kingdom.